-We show that it is feasible to conduct and collect data for a cluster randomized controlled trial comparing ATLS® with PTC and standard care.
-Missing data were low for key variables, including the primary outcome and many secondary outcomes.
-Some variables, especially the cost of treatment (reported in Supplementary Table S1-12) had very high missing data rates and may not be feasible to include in a full-scale trial, or require different data collection methods.
-The missing data was substantially higher when data was extracted from medical records instead of being directly observed, but the data were similarly distributed, indicating that data collected from medical records is reliable even if it is less complete.
+We demonstrated that it is feasible to conduct and collect data for a cluster randomised controlled trial comparing ATLS with PTC and standard care.
+The missing data rate was low for key variables.
+However, some variables had very high missing data rates and may not be feasible to include in a full-scale trial, or may require different data collection methods.
+The missing data rate was substantially higher when data were extracted from medical records rather than directly observed, although the distributions were similar.
+Thus suggests that data collected from medical records are reliable even if they are less complete.
+To increase the completeness of data extracted from the medical records, a full-scale trial should limit the number of variables extracted from medical records and emphasise the importance of having these variables recorded to the participating hospitals.

-We found that the ATLS® and PTC arms had lower 30-day mortality compared to the PTC and standard care arms.
-This finding could hint towards a potential effect of training physicians in trauma life support, but it is important to note that this pilot study was not powered to detect any differences in outcomes.
-The arms differed considerably in sample size, with the ATLS® arm having the smallest sample size.
-This difference most likely resulted from the randomisation process with a small number of heterogeneous clusters, and this heterogeneity highlights the importance of taking varying cluster sizes into account in the design of the full scale trial.

-All-cause 30-day mortality was missing in 14% of patients.
-This may appear high, especially compared to for example the CRASH-2 and REACT-2 trials, which report missing primary outcome in less than 0.01% of patients31,32.
-Like many other trauma trials, both CRASH-2 and REACT-2 used in-hospital mortality as their primary outcome measure, whereas we attempted to follow up patients after discharge.
-Our missing data rate for in-hospital mortality was only 1%, which is comparable to previous trials.
+All-cause 30-day mortality data were missing for 14% of patients.
+This rate may be high, especially compared to, for example, the CRASH-2 and REACT-2 trials, which reported missing primary outcomes for fewer than 0.01% of patients34,35.
+Like many other trauma trials, both CRASH-2 and REACT-2 used in-hospital mortality as their primary outcome measure, whereas we attempted to follow patients after discharge.
+Our missing data rate for in-hospital mortality was only 1%, which is comparable to those in previous trials.
+Following patients after discharge is notoriously challenging in this setting, and the full-scale trial may need to focus on in-hospital mortality as the primary outcome.